cheeseybiscuits/cheeseybiscuits/README.md

 You can also look at my journey in learning ML/DL through my [journals](https://github.com/cheeseybiscuits/Google-Colab-ML-DL-PyTorch-Journal).

 Fun Facts about me:
 - I LOVE Minecraft.
-It's my favorite game of all time, and I have a gallery of all my projects in my build-gallery repository
+It's my favorite game of all time, and I (will) have a gallery of all my projects in my build-gallery repository
 - I have 2 cats
 - I have many small hobbies:
   - Art